Name

 topic pattern [[[ out | in | both ] qos-level] local-prefix remote-prefix]

 Define a topic pattern to be shared between the two brokers.
 Any topics matching the pattern (which may include wildcards) are shared.
+The pattern may be enclosed in double quotes in case it contains a space.
 The second parameter defines the direction that the messages will be shared in, so it is possible to import messages from a remote broker using in, export messages to a remote broker using out or share messages in both directions.
 If this parameter is not defined, the default of out is used.
 The QoS level defines the publish/subscribe QoS level used for this topic and defaults to 0.

 The local-prefix and remote-prefix options allow topics to be remapped when publishing to and receiving from remote brokers.
 This allows a topic tree from the local broker to be inserted into the topic tree of the remote broker at an appropriate place.